-- They generate more dust that's black and grimy.
+- They generate more black dust that sticks to wheels easier

 The Bottom Line

-But, the aftermarket still holds metallic pads near and dear to their heart.
-Performance companies like Brembo Brakes and EBC Brake Pads continue to stick primarily with metallic pads because of the performance capabilities.
-Mated with deluxe brake calipers and stainless steel brake lines, metallic pads can bring the speediest speed racers to a commanding halt in no time flat.
+Although ceramics offer the latest technology, this doesn't necessarily mean they are the greatest pad for all conditions.
+The aftermarket brake world still holds metallic pads near and dear to their hearts with aggressive variations and mixed metallic compounds.
+Many performance companies like Brembo Brakes and EBC Brakes continue to offer semi-metallic pads because of their performance capabilities.
+In fact, many track pads are semi metallic, known for their great initial bite and consistent brake pedal feel, providing excellent driver feedback.
+Mated with deluxe brake calipers and stainless steel brake lines, metallic pads can bring the speediest racers to a commanding halt.

 Still unsure and need additional direction on buying the appropriate brakes?
 Check out our Brakes Buying Guide for more information.